AndreyFabricio/Find-PI/README.md

 - To run the program you need java jre version 1.8.0 or higher that can be found [here](https://java.com/en/download/manual.jsp)
 - The program gets the Nth value from the user
 - Then finds the value of PI using the [Chudnovsky algorithm](https://www.craig-wood.com/nick/articles/pi-chudnovsky/)
-- And finally prints the result with the decimal place limitation using [Decimal Format](https://docs.oracle.com/javase/7/docs/api/java/text/DecimalFormat.html)
+- And finally prints the result with the decimal place limitation using [Substring](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html)

 ## Limitations
 - The number of precise decimal PI digits the program can find is limited to the number type (*Ex:* [Double](https://docs.oracle.com/javase/7/docs/api/java/lang/Double.html) is 15)